Miami sees a return to Cold War cultural hard line on Cuba

 Cuba’s ambassador to the U.S., José Ramón Cabañas, responded to the Gente de Zona ban by tweeting, “Cultural terrorism?
 Miami politicians ask for Cuban artists to be excluded from a local concert.”

-Cuban-born South Florida businessman Hugo Cancio brought Cuban singers Silvio Rodríguez and Pablo Milanés to Miami-area venues during the Obama-era detente and was met by street protests, largely from older Cuban-Americans, that didn’t stop the performances.
+Cuban-born South Florida businessman Hugo Cancio brought Cuban singers Silvio Rodríguez and Pablo Milanés to Florida venues during the Obama-era detente and was met by street protests, largely from older Cuban-Americans, that didn’t stop the performances.

 The current bans, which have support from a mix of older and younger Cuban-Americans, “are, to me, an act of total discrimination,” Cancio said.